rodrigo426/snake-game/README.md

 Snake is a simple game that the player controls a snake.

-This project was based on [this video](https://www.youtube.com/watch?v=SnbqqW5cMw8) for study propurses.
+This project was based on [this video](https://www.youtube.com/watch?v=SnbqqW5cMw8) for study purposes.

 Screenshots: